ModelPredictiveControl.jl: advanced process control made easy in Julia: Case Studies

 \subsubsection{Nonlinear State Estimator}

 The state estimates of an \texttt{UnscentedKalmanFilter} will feed the controller:

 \spacerepl

 The vectors \texttt{σQ} and \texttt{σR} are the standard deviations of the process and sensor noises, respectively.
 The value for the velocity $\omega$ is higher here (\texttt{σQ} second value) since \eqref{eq.pendulum_speed} includes an uncertain parameter: the friction coefficient $K$.
 Also, the argument \texttt{nint\_u} explicitly adds one integrating state at the model input, the motor torque $\tau$, with an associated standard deviation \texttt{σQint\_u} of $\SI{0.1}{\newton\meter}$.
-Custom models for the unmeasured disturbances will be added in a future release (other than integrators).
+On this subject, custom models for the unmeasured disturbances is also possible by constructing a \texttt{NonLinModel} with the state-space functions based on the augmented dynamics directly, and by specifying \texttt{nint\_u=0} and \texttt{nint\_ym=0} when constructing the estimator.
 The estimator tuning is tested on a plant with a \SI{25}{\percent} larger friction coefficient $K$:

 \cref{fig:plot_NonLinMPC1} indicates that the Kalman filter performance seems sufficient for control.
 The estimate $\hat{x}_3$ is the integrating state on the torque $\tau$ that compensates for static errors.